oVirt/ovirt-site/source/feature/upgrademanager.html.md

 \* A notification will be added at the bottom of the 'General' sub-tab of the host, saying 'Upgrade is available'.

 *   Once an update is available, the option to "Updade" button will be enabled, both on the menu bar and in the host context menu.
+*   For consistency, a support will be added for updates available property for **rhev-h**

 ![ 800px](System_host_update.jpg  " 800px")